DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: DSL and Operators

 \subsubsection{Map}

 The map operator applies an LLM-powered projection, also known as a {\em semantic projection}, to each document in the dataset.
-Let's consider an example of a map operation: \begin{yaml} - name: extract_officer_misconduct type: map output: schema: misconduct: "list[{officer_name: str, misconduct_instance: str}]" prompt: | Analyze the following police record: {{ input.document }}

-Extract any instances of officer misconduct or procedural violations.
-For each instance, provide: 1.
-The name of the officer involved 2.
-A brief description of the misconduct or violation \end{yaml} This operation, titled \ttt{extract\_officer\_misconduct}, processes each document independently, using the specified prompt.
-The output schema defines the expected structure of the output, in this case, an array of objects containing officer names and misconduct instances, each as key-value pairs.
-This flexible, semi-structured output format allows for varying numbers of misconduct instances per document. \docetl supports prompts using Jinja2 templates, as seen in the example where ``\ttt{\{\{ input.document \}\}}'' allows for insertion of the current document's content.
-This functionality permits complex prompts that call for conditional logic (as we will see later).

-When applied, the map operation adds the new attributes specified in the output schema to the existing document, creating a version that contains both original and newly generated attributes by default.
+Let's consider an example of a map operation: \begin{yaml} - name: extract_officer_misconduct type: map output: schema: misconduct: "list[{officer_name: str, misconduct_instance: str}]" prompt: | Analyze the following police record: {{ input.document }} Extract any instances of officer misconduct or procedural violations.
+For each instance, provide the name of the officer involved and a brief description of the misconduct or violation. \end{yaml} This operation processes each document independently, using the specified prompt.
+The output schema is a list of key-value pairs (of officer names and misconduct instances).
+This flexible, semi-structured output format allows for varying numbers of misconduct instances per document. \docetl supports prompts using Jinja2 templates, where ``\ttt{\{\{ input.document \}\}}'' allows for insertion of the current document's content.
+This functionality permits complex prompts with conditional logic (as we will see later).
+When applied, the map operation adds the new attributes specified in the output schema to the existing document.
 Users can override this behavior and return a subset of attributes by specifying a \ttt{drop\_keys} list.

-\docetl also supports {\em parallel} maps, where multiple independent transformations can be applied simultaneously to each document.
-For example, if a user wanted to extract officer misconduct instances, and, in parallel, analyze department policies from each police report, one prompt could focus on extracting misconduct while another could summarize relevant policies.
-The operation would enrich each input document with new attributes corresponding to the outputs of {\em each} parallel transformation.
-While users could technically use a map to specify a parallel map, in many cases, they already have prompt templates corresponding to two or more independent tasks on the same dataset, and this allows them to not have to coalesce their prompts together.
+\docetl also supports {\em parallel} maps, where multiple independent transformations can be applied in parallel to each document.
+For example, one may extract misconduct while another summarizes relevant policies.
+Each operation enriches input documents with new attributes and can run in parallel rather than serially. \techreport{While users could technically use a map to specify a parallel map, in many cases, they already have prompt templates corresponding to two or more independent tasks on the same dataset, and this allows them to not have to coalesce their prompts together.}